SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 #### Exercises: Quantification with pre-defined character classes
-For these exercises we'll be using the last column of a GFF annotation file which has additional information from the annotation pipeline that does not fit in the columns in the GFF file.
-These are often structured text that we can pull information out of.
+For these exercises we'll be using the last column of a [GFF annotation file](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).
+These files list features of the sequence.
+The files have nine columns, the ninth column has additional information from the annotation pipeline that does not fit in the columns in the GFF file.
+These are often contain structured text that we can pull information out of.
+The one below is from a [fungal genome](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/300/575/GCF_000300575.1_Agabi_varbisH97_2/GCF_000300575.1_Agabi_varbisH97_2_genomic) annotated by NCBI's pipeline.

 Test string *(copy into Regex101.com)*:
 ```